luigifreda/pyslam/README.md

     ├── 10.txt

 ```
-1. Download the dataset (grayscale images) from http://www.cvlibs.net/datasets/kitti/eval_odometry.php and prepare the folder as specified above
+1. Download the dataset (grayscale images) from http://www.cvlibs.net/datasets/kitti/eval_odometry.php and prepare the KITTI folder as specified above

-2. Select the corresponding calibration settings file (parameter `[KITTI_DATASET][cam_settings]` in `config.ini`)
+2. Select the corresponding calibration settings file (parameter `[KITTI_DATASET][cam_settings]` in the file `config.ini`)

 ### TUM Datasets

-The code expects a file `associations.txt` correctly generated in each TUM dataset folder (specified in the section `[TUM_DATASET]` of `config.ini`).
+pySLAM code expects a file `associations.txt` in each TUM dataset folder (specified in the section `[TUM_DATASET]` of the file `config.ini`).

 1. Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it.

 2. Associate RGB images and depth images using the python script [associate.py](http://vision.in.tum.de/data/datasets/rgbd-dataset/tools).
-You can generate your own associations file executing:
+You can generate your `associations.txt` file by executing:

 ```
 $ python associate.py PATH_TO_SEQUENCE/rgb.txt PATH_TO_SEQUENCE/depth.txt > associations.txt
 ```
-3. Select the corresponding calibration settings file (parameter `[TUM_DATASET][cam_settings]` in `config.ini`)
+3. Select the corresponding calibration settings file (parameter `[TUM_DATASET][cam_settings]` in the file `config.ini`)

 ---